Diving sites

 Isla del Caño

-The Caño Island Biological Reserve (Spanish: Reserva Biológica Isla del Caño) is a protected area in Costa Rica, managed within the Osa Conservation Area.
-It was created in 1976 by decree 6385-A.
+Isla del Caño Biological Reserve (Spanish: Reserva Biológica Isla del Caño) is a protected area in Costa Rica, managed under the Osa Conservation Area.
+It was created in 1976 by executive decree 6385-A.

-The island and its surrounding marine area of 52.01 km² (20.08 sq mi) have been designated a biological reserve, with a permanent warden station on the island.
-A popular ecotourism destination, particularly for whale watching, it attracts visitors with its beaches, coral reefs, and marine wildlife.
+The island and its surrounding 52.01 km² (20.08 mi²) marine area have been designated a biological reserve, with a permanent ranger station on the island.
+A popular tourist destination for ecotourism, including whale watching, it attracts visitors with its beaches, coral reefs, and marine wildlife.
 Researchers are currently using the coral reefs to study factors related to coral mortality and recolonization.
-Marine life includes manta rays, dolphins, pygmy killer whales, sea turtles, whales, a wide variety of fish, and possibly manatees.
-The nudibranch Mexichromis tica was described on this island and on Darwin Island, in the Galapagos archipelago, in 2004.
-However, the diversity of terrestrial fauna is limited: the island harbors less than 1% of the peninsula's insect diversity and many animal species native to the neighboring continent are absent.
+Marine wildlife includes manta rays, dolphins, pygmy killer whales, sea turtles, whales, a wide variety of fish, and possibly manatees.
+The nudibranch Mexichromis tica was described on this island and on Darwin Island, in the Galápagos Archipelago, in 2004.
+However, the diversity of terrestrial fauna is limited: the island is home to less than 1% of the insect diversity of the peninsula, and many native animal species from the neighboring continent are absent.

 Topography of the bottoms